-The spermidine-rich ingredients in this dish are: the polenta, the parmesan we add to the polenta mush, as well as the mushrooms.
+The spermidine-rich ingredients in this dish are: the parmesan we add to the polenta mush, as well as the mushrooms.
 We recommend to use king oyster mushrooms, which are among all analyzed mushrooms the one with the highest spermidine content.
-The ground corn is additional very rich in vitamin A and C, calcium, potassium, magnesium, iron and silica.
+Corn contains a lot of spermidine, but also a lot of vitamins A and C, calcium, potassium, magnesium, iron and silica.
+Whether the spermidine is retained in the processing of corn to polenta is no yet investigated.
 Polenta is easily digestible, a good filling energy source as well as gluten free.

 Mix the polenta with 3-fold volume braw and the fine chopped dried yellow boletus in a pot, bring it to a boil (attention it is blubbery), quickly cover with a lid and turn off the heat.
 Let it rest and swell for at least 10 minutes.
 In the meanwhile cut the mushrooms in slices chop the onions and dice the bacon.
 Stew the bacon in the pan until the grease gets liquid and the red parts crispy.
 Add the onions and stew them glassy.
 Turn off the heat and add mushroom slices, chopped parsley and thyme.
 Season with salt and pepper.
 Finally, grate the parmesan, add it with the butter to the polenta and stir until it is well mixed.
 Season with salt, pepper and nutmeg.
 Grease the muffin tin with olive oil and fill in the polenta.
 Also brush some olive oil on top of the polenta and put it in the oven for 20 minutes at 180°C (two-sided heat).
 When the polenta got a little crispy on the bottom and the top put the bacon-mushroom-mix on top and bake in the oven for another 10 minutes.
 To prevent the polenta muffins from breaking you should let it rest for 5 minutes before taking them out of the tin.